(Click on + for prices and bookings)

 Day 2.
 Walvis Bay Lagoon, Swakopmund and other areas

 Most tour participants join the optional (around R900) boat trip that is focused mainly on marine mammals such as Cape fur seal, bottlenose dolphin, the localized Heaviside’s dolphin, and sometimes southern right whale.
 But one also often sees some good birds from the boat, not the least of which is Damara Tern.
 But there is also an incredible drive we do that usually gives us close-up views of all the target birds of the lagoon – these include not only this rare, tiny tern, but also Chestnut-banded Plover, Black-necked Grebe (often in large rafts) and hundreds of thousands of migrant waders.
-Today we also look for Gray’s Lark, a very pale Namib endemic.
+Today we also look for Gray’s Lark, a very pale Namibian near-endemic lark species.

 Overnight: Lagoon Loge, Walvis Bay